wdporter/i-am-that-vuepress/101-a-jnani-does-not-grasp-nor-hold/readme.md

 **M:**&ensp;You, the self, being the root of all being, consciousness and joy, impart your reality to whatever you perceive.
 This imparting of reality takes place invariably in the now and at no other time because past and future are only in the mind.
-‘Being’ applies to the now only.
+“Being” applies to the now only.

 **Q:**&ensp;Is not eternity endless too?